 Leaders who receive leadership development coaching can benefit mentally, emotionally, and physically because working with a coach can help them see how much these areas are intertwined and the impact a deficiency can have on their productivity and performance at work.

-This enables them to take a holistic approach to addressing challenges and issues.
+This enables them to take a holistic approach to address challenges and issues.

 Coaching helps leaders clarify their goals and provides them with challenges and accountability to support them as they pursue them.